GeorgeBarh/Portofolio-1/README.md

 - Book a call page

   - The Book a call page is a form with input fields where the user is encourages to fill in his contact details.
-  The contact is simple and requires first name, last name, phone number and email adress.
+  The contact is simple and requires first name, last name, phone number and email address.
    - The second part of the page contains a check button and a radio button and gives the opportunity to the user to provide day and time availability for the first call.

-   -The point of such a simple structure is the user to be encouraged to sumbit the form by providing name, address and by clicking two buttons.
+   -The point of such a simple page structure is the user to be encouraged to sumbit the form by providing name, address just by clicking two buttons.
 The phone number and the *Areas you want to improve* is not a required field.

    ![Screenshot of the contact details part of the form.](assets/images/readme/form1-screenshot.png)
    ![Screenshot of the availability part of the form](assets/images/readme/form2-input.png)

    ## Testing

-   I have tested the responsiveness of the website in Google Chrome, Microsoft Edge, and Mozilla Firefox and every works as it should.
+   I have tested the responsiveness of the website in Google Chrome, Microsoft Edge, and Mozilla Firefox and every thing works as it should.

 - Header
     - The *logo* (WELL-BEING) is an anchor link and links to the home page (index.html).
     - The *navigation bar* includes three anchor links.
 In mobile screens responds as a toggle button and in  tablet screens and above (>768 px) the anchor links are displayed side by side.

-        1. 'Home' : When the user clicks it, links them to the *home page* (index.html).
+      1. 'About us' : When the user clicks it, links them to the *home page* (index.html).
-        2. 'About us' : When the user clicks it, links them to the *ABOUT US* section of the home page.
+        2. 'Categories' : When the user clicks it, links them to the *categories page* (categories.html).
         3. 'Book a call : When the user clicks it, links to the *contact form* (contact.html).

 - Footer